paulshuker/coppafisher/docs/contributing.md

 Coppafish is built on the basis that an algorithm that performs well does not need to be changed.
 Algorithms are only updated when there is evidence that it can perform better and that the current algorithm is performing worse.

-Typically there is a protected staging branch, like `v1.0.0`, for a future release.
+Typically, there is a protected staging branch, like `v1.0.0`, for a future release.
 This must be pull requested into and must pass continuous integration tests.
-The `main` branch remains the latest version release to be the default branch when users install the software.
+The `main` branch remains the latest stable release for users to easily install the software.

 ## Run Tests